 Illinois manufacturers employ 555,000 women and men on factory floors in good, high-paying jobs.
 The IMA recently released Manufacturing Matters, an economic analysis of the sector showing that manufacturing workers earn an average of more than $80,000 in wages and benefits and more than 90 percent of workers receive health care benefits from their employer.
 Every direct manufacturing job supports an additional 1.6 jobs, the single highest multiplier of any sector in Illinois and every dollar invested in manufacturing generates $1.89 in economic activity.

-Companies with open jobs can register here to be showcased as part of the IMA’s Makers Hiring campaign.
+Companies with open jobs can complete the form below to be showcased as part of the IMA’s Makers Hiring campaign.
 The IMA is also partnering with the State of Illinois to ensure that open positions are listed at Get Hired Illinois where both employers and job seekers can post jobs and seek out positions.

 Below is a partial list of Illinois manufacturers that have current open jobs available.